 Now, let's go back and look at the Contact Card screen again:

 You have several icons at the bottom of every screen within the Contact Record (the one you are currently viewing will display in red).
-In order, the icons highlighted in yellow above will take you to the Contact's Contact Card, Contact Details, Activities, Notes, and Important Information.
-And, if you click the last icon (the ellipsis), you can tap to choose between viewing the contact's Accounts, Keywords, or Tag Groups.
+In order from left to right, these icons will take you to the Contact's Contact Card, Contact Details, Activities, Notes, and Important Information.
+And, if you click the last icon (the ellipsis), you can tap to choose between viewing the contact's Accounts, Opportunities, Keywords, or Tag Groups.